WOONASQUATUCKET RIVER GREENWAY:

-SEE BELOW.
+Note; See Buttonhole Golf Course-Merino Park Loop Trail below.
 This spur trail loops back into the main trail near Riverside Mills Park.
-I recommend looping back from here on your way back from completing the Woonasquatucket River Greenway.
+I recommend looping back from here on your way back from completing the rest of the Woonasquatucket River Greenway.

 Continuing along the Woonasquatucket River Greenway.
-The trail follows alongside the river and brings you to Manton Ave at 4 miles.
+The trail follows alongside the river and brings you to Manton Ave at 4.3 miles.
 A sign board and informational plaque is located here.
 Two cross-lights get you over Manton Ave.
-You'll pass by two dams before coming to Lyman Ave where the trail currently ends at 4.7 miles.
+You'll pass by two dams before coming to Lyman Ave where the trail currently ends after 5 miles.
 Another sign board located here.

 Buttonhole Golf Course-Merino Park Loop Trail: